macOS and iOS Updates

 To promote device security, the Office of Information Technology (OIT) regularly pushes operating system and applications updates on University Apple devices.
 University policy requires that devices are updated and patched regularly.
 Security patches and other operating system updates are released by Apple on a regular basis.

 By enabling automatic updates on University-owned Apple computers, OIT is able to ensure that devices run efficiently and securely.
-Included in automatic updates are minor macOS updates, where the version of the operating system is updated to the next build.
-For example, a computer running macOS version 10.15.5 being updated to version 10.15.6.
-Minor releases generally involve minor bug fixes or security updates and rarely have major impacts on the user experience.
+Included in automatic updates are minor and major macOS updates.

 This webpage will describe how these processes work to keep your device up to date and also provide insight into what behavior to expect from your device during the update process.